npaxkasumaylo/Paxie-Frontend/README.md

 - AI-powered real-time responses
 - User-friendly input and message display
 - Able to minimize and maximize chat interface
+- Upload resume in the chatbot for job opportunities

 ### Admin User
 - Responsive admin interface